-t z f Planned Development Project (PDP) zoning introduces flexibility to the land development process.
-The PDP is developed as a oning district that may include multiple land uses and provides or the mitigation of impacts through performance standards.
-The PDP process may be used in any Future Land Use Category.
-Strategy 1.10C(1): A Planned Development Project (PDP) is designed as an integral unit with one or more land uses utilizing a Master Plan to illustrate and describe the site layout and characteristics including, but not limited to, uses and use restrictions, density and intensity, site and
+- Objective 1.10C: Planned Development Project (PDP) zoning introduces flexibility to the land development process.
+The PDP is developed as a zoning district that may include multiple land uses and provides for the mitigation of impacts through performance standards.
+The PDP process may be used in any Future Land Use Category. - Strategy 1.10C(1): A Planned Development Project (PDP) is designed as an integral unit with one or more land uses utilizing a Master Plan to illustrate and describe the site layout and characteristics including, but not limited to, uses and use restrictions, density and intensity, site and building layout and design, site coverage and designated open space, construction and phasing plans, and other detailed information about the project.